 You should try not to change designs that you’ve previously approved, or re-write sections of copy once it leaves the copy deck (the word or excel document your copywriter provides) and is inserted into the design.

 Make sure you know exactly what you need and confirm that your copywriter and designer understand this before they start work.
 Yes, the briefing process is tedious and can take some time in the beginning, but it will save you money and frustration down the track.
+Promark Solutions says that they will generally provide a three page brief to the content writers for any of their blog posts so they understand exactly what is required with their role and doing so has dramatically reduced revision requests.

 I cannot tell you how often I receive enquiries from people who have spent weeks or months working with a designer, then consider hiring a copywriter about five days before deadline.